 What is the northern Balaton wine region and what happens there?

 Located in western Hungary an hour from Budapest by car, the 77-km (48-mile) long Balaton is Central Europe’s biggest lake.
-Its northern side, the Balaton Uplands, is a top wine region and one of the great natural treasures of Hungary.
+The lake's northern side is a top wine region and one of the great natural treasures of Hungary.
 Teeming with panoramic valleys, volcanic hills, and medieval villages, this bucolic countryside has had a thriving wine culture since the Romans.
 Unfortunately, the last century transformed Balaton into a summer holiday destination and spoiled some of its native beauty, but still, there are many gems left to explore here.

-Note that the south side of Balaton is also a wine region, but this guide covers only the north.
-The north has a total of 3,500 hectares (8,650 acres) of planted vines and it officially consists of three different wine regions — Balatonfüred-Csopak, Badacsony, and Balaton Felvidék.
+Grapevines also grow on the south side of Balaton, but this guide covers only the north, which has a total of 3,500 hectares (8,650 acres) of planted vines and it officially consists of three different wine regions — Balatonfüred-Csopak, Badacsony, and Balaton Felvidék.
 I will treat them as one, which is how they were in the past, with a focus on the first two subregions.

 What should I know about the history of Balaton wines?